dssg/triage/docs/sources/experiments/cohort-labels.md

 Triage expects the cohort to be a unique list of entity ids.
 Throughout the cohort example queries you will see `distinct(entity_id)` used to ensure this.

 ### Example: Inspections
-Let's say I am prioritizing the inspection of restaurants.
-One simple definition of a cohort for restaurant inspection would be to include *any restaurants that have active permits in the last year* in the cohort.
-Assume that these permits are contained in a table, named `permits`, with the restaurant's id, a start date, and an end date of the permit.
+Let's say I am prioritizing the inspection of food service facilities such as restaurants, caterers or grocery stores.
+One simple definition of a cohort for facility inspection would be to include *any facilities that have active permits in the last year* in the cohort.
+Assume that these permits are contained in a table, named `permits`, with the facility's id, a start date, and an end date of the permit.

 #### Inspections Cohort Source Table